larryhastings/big/README.md

     by default is '\\' (backslash).
   * `split_quoted_string` also takes a new parameter, `initial`, which sets the initial state of quoting.
+  * The `triple_quotes` parameter has been removed.
+(See next bullet point.)
   * `split_quoted_string` is now documented as being completely agnostic about newlines.
 The previous version was, too;
-    even though it talked about triple-quoted strings vs single-quoted strings, in reality it didn't care about newlines inside either kind of string.
-It's officially up to you if you want to enforce "newlines aren't permitted in single-quoted strings."
+    even though the documentation discussed triple-quoted
+    strings vs single-quoted strings, in reality it didn't care about newlines inside either kind of string.
+With the updated API, it's officially up to you whether or not you want to enforce "newlines aren't permitted in single-quoted strings."

-  The old version is still available, exported under the name `old_split_quoted_string`.
-It will be available for at least one year, until at least August 2025.
+* Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the existing positional parameters.
+This should be the `lines` iterator yielding this `LineInfo` object.
+  It's stored in the `lines` attribute.

+* New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might not be added dynamicall.
+Now all fields are pre-added.
+  (This is gentler to the CPython 3.13 runtime.)
+  `LineInfo` objects now always have these attributes:
+  * `lines`, which contains the base lines iterator.
+  * `line`, which contains the original unmodified line.
+  * `line_number`, which contains the line number of this line.
+  * `column_number`, which contains the starting column number of the first character of this line.
+  * `indent`, which contains the indent level of the line if computed, and `None` otherwise.
+  * `leading`, which contains the string stripped from the beginning of the line.
+  * `trailing`, which contains the string stripped from the end of the line.
+  * `comment`, which contains the leftmost comment stripped from the line.
+(If both are set, `trailing` comes before `comment`.)
-* New feature: `LineInfo` objects yielded by `lines` now contain `end`, which is the end-of-line character that ended the current line.
+  * `end`, which is the end-of-line character that ended the current line.
 The last line yielded will always have an empty string for `end`; if the last character of the text split by `lines` was an end-of-line character, the last `line` yielded will be empty, and `info.end` will also be empty.
+  * `match`, which contains a `Match` object if this line was matched with a regular expression, and `None` otherwise.

+* There have been plenty of changes to line modifiers, too:
+  * `lines_strip_comments` has been renamed to `lines_strip_line_comments`.
+    It's also been fixed: now it raises `SyntaxError` if quoted strings aren't closed.
+  * `lines_filter_comment_lines` has been renamed to
+    `lines_filter_line_comment_lines`.  `lines_filter_line_comment_lines`
+    now enforces that single-quoted strings can't span lines, and multi-quoted strings must be closed before the end of the last line.
   * `lines_strip` and `lines_rstrip` now accept a new `separators`
     argument; this is an iterable of separators, a la `multisplit`.
     The default value of `None` preserves the existing behavior, stripping whitespace.
   * `lines_grep` now adds a `match` attribute to the `LineInfo` object, containing the return value from calling `re.search`.
     (If you pass in `invert=True` to `lines_grep`, the `match` attribute will always be `None`.)
   * Bugfix: `lines_strip_indent` previously required
     whitespace-only lines to obey the indenting rules.
-  My intention was always for `lines_strip_indent` to behave like Python, and that includes not really caring about the intra-line-whitespace for whitespace-only lines.
-Now `lines_strip_indent` behaves like Python
+    My intention was always for `lines_strip_indent` to behave like Python, and that includes not really caring about the intra-line-whitespace for whitespace-only
-  itself: a whitespace-only line behaves as if it has the same indent as the previous line.
+    lines.
+Now `lines_strip_indent` behaves more like Python: a whitespace-only line behaves as if it has the same indent as the previous line.
+(Not that the indent value of an empty line should matter; this is mostly just there to present a consistent interface to the user.)

+* API change for the `Delimiter` object used with `parse_delimiters`: instead of a `backslash=True` attribute, it now takes an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
+All the predefined `Delimiter` values have been updated to match.

 * Minor but free speedup for several functions in `big.text`, most importantly